 Another thought about HammerTech failures.
 Vanko is able to effortlessly gain access to the computer system connected to the Hammer Man suits, evidently via Rapid-Fire Typing.
 He claims that it is because of "Shitty Software".
 It occured to me later in the film that the login name was "ADMIN".
 Maybe he just typed in the default ADMIN password for that operating system... because the HammerTech IT guys were too inept or careless to change the password.

-The sole fact that Rhodey could pilot the armor without any problem, unlike Tony during his firsts steps at flying, indicates that Tony has previously allowed Rhodey to use the Mark II armor to learn how to fly it.
-Which is a callback to Rhodey wanting to fly it in 1.
-It's likely he asked Tony who equiped it with it's own arc reactor.
+The sole fact that Rhodey could pilot the armor without any problem, unlike Tony during his first steps at flying, indicates that Tony has previously allowed Rhodey to use the Mark II armor to learn how to fly it.
+Which is a callback to Rhodey wanting to fly it in the first film.
+It's likely he asked Tony who equipped it with its own arc reactor.
 Also the Iron Man armors require a lot of CPU.
-While Tony's own armor is always connected to Jarvis, this would mean the Mark II had it's own CPU too.
+While Tony's own armor is always connected to J.A.R.V.I.S., this would mean the Mark II had its own CPU too.

-Also he removes the Arc-reactor before letting Hammer see it, showing he fully knows the value and importance of the device and not let Hammer see it and potentialy figure it out.
+Also Rhodey removes the arc reactor before letting Hammer see it, showing he fully knows the value and importance of the device and not letting Hammer see it and potentially figure it out.

-Not only that: Added layer of meaning in that, in Russian, the word "salute" (салют, pronounced /salyut/) means "fireworks, firework show"
+Not only that: there's an added layer of meaning in that, in Russian, the word "salute" (салют, pronounced /salyut/) means "fireworks, firework show".

 One meta joke that didn't hit me until after the 2nd viewing.
 In Iron Man 2, Rhodes shows up unexpectedly during Stark's hearing.
 Stark puts a pause on the action to go have a little chat with him, where Rhodes (being played by a different actor) says something to effect of: "Yeah, it's me.
 Deal with it, and let's move on."
 Just in case anyone in the audience was complaining about the switch.